releax/rlx-init/readme.md

 <!-- GETTING STARTED -->
 ## Getting Started
-initramfs is a root filesystem that load at an early boot stage. rlx-initramfs provide early userspace to do tasks such as
+initramfs is a root filesystem that load at an early boot stage. rlx-init provide early userspace to do tasks such as
 * Loading essential modules
 * Mounting root filesystem
 * Decrypting root partition